-As the Group is principally engaged in manufacturing process, emissions and wastes are mainly generated in the production process.
-To minimize the environmental impacts, the Group is dedicated to protecting the environment by enhancing means to mitigate emissions and to promote environmental awareness.
-The policies for managing the emissions effectively adopted by the Group are listed out as below: -
+The Group is principally engaged in manufacturing process, emissions and wastes are mainly generated in the production process.
+To minimise the environmental impacts, the Group is dedicated to protecting the environment by enhancing means to mitigate emissions and to promote environmental awareness.
+The policies for managing the emissions effectively adopted by the Group are listed out as below:

-- Regular emission monitoring: Regular examination on air and water emissions and noise is carried out by a qualified inspection and testing agency to ensure the emissions are up-to-standard; - Adopt an effective management system to prevent pollution and reduce the impact on the environment; - Optimize production processes by effectively using energy, water and raw materials; - Treatment at source: Use of facilities and processes which generates less or no emission is widely promoted in the whole Group; - Emission and wastes mitigation: Emission mitigation equipment and waste reduction means are introduced and reinforced through the regular assessment of needs and investigation of adequate facilities and measures; - Use of resources effectively to reduce unnecessary waste generation and encourage the habit of reuse and recycle where applicable; - Continuous education: Employees are educated by broadcasted messages on environmental protection during orientation training programs as well as regular trainings to meet their environmental obligations.
+- Regular examination on air and water emissions and noise is carried out by a qualified inspection and testing agency to ensure the emissions are up-to-standard; - Adopt an effective management system to prevent pollution and reduce the impact on environment; - Optimise production processes by effectively using energy, water and raw materials; - Use of facilities and processes which generates less or no emission is widely promoted in the Group; - Emission mitigation equipment and waste reduction means are introduced and reinforced through the regular assessment of needs and investigation of adequate facilities and measures; - Use of resources effectively to reduce unnecessary waste generation and encourage the habit of reuse and recycle where applicable; and - Employees are educated continuously by broadcasted messages on environmental protection during orientation training programs as well as regular trainings to meet their environmental obligations.
 Messages on environmental protection are also delivered to external stakeholders.
 For example, the suppliers are also introduced to green purchasing standards time to time.